 - Technically, the first two were called "critical realism" because they depicted life under capitalism.
 Actual socialist "realism" took place in a Utopian depiction of socialism and gave writers nightmares trying to put some conflict in.
 This was the biggest problem with most Socialist Realist literature: it was too boring, because the characters, living in a perfectly harmonious socialist society, could not be portrayed as facing major struggles against other people.
 Conflict could only occur as a result of nature, or accidents, or misunderstandings.

 - Realistic.
-In terms of representation — none of the abstract modern art hated by your grandpa — anything not strictly representational was "decadent", "bourgeois", "formalist", etc. Basically the opposite of True Art Is Incomprehensible as the Soviets wanted to appeal to the common worker and so avoided the Mind Screw trope.
+In terms of representation — none of the abstract modern art hated by your grandpa — anything not strictly representational was "decadent", "bourgeois", "formalist", etc. Basically the opposite of True Art Is Incomprehensible, as the Soviets wanted to appeal to the common worker and so avoided the Mind Screw trope.
 Note that the "realism" in Socialist Realism does not mean "accurately portraying real life", and was never intended to mean this.
 Rather, it meant "easy to understand, not abstract, bluntly delivering a clear message, not relying on subtle hints or symbolism".
-In a twist of fate, most other socialists in the west began to favor abstract art.
+In a twist of fate, most other socialists in the West began to favor abstract art.

 - Monumental buildings, expressing the strength and power of the state.
 Great buildings, too big for the purpose.
 Columns and symmetry.
 Use decorations, to show strength and wealth.